 For some reason that gave me the strength to overcome.

-I was issued a laptop with MP5, which is like a Windows 95 version of Infor EAM.
+I was issued a laptop with MP5, which is like a Windows 95 version of Hexagon EAM.
 I had a “readme” file that offered login credentials.
 I jumped in and it was like I had slammed into a brick wall.
 Nothing worked and I could not figure it out.
 That’s when I phoned a friend.

 Chris was an MP5 consultant who knew the product well.
 He quickly noticed that my user account was not connected to an organization or an employee record.
 Once he pulled me out of the ditch, I had something to work with.